openstack/kayobe/doc/source/configuration.rst

 ``bridge_ports``
     For bridge interfaces, a list of names of network interfaces to add to the bridge.
+``bond_mode``
+    For bond interfaces, the bond's mode, e.g. 802.3ad.
+``bond_slaves``
+    For bond interfaces, a list of names of network interfaces to act as slaves for the bond.
+``bond_miimon``
+    For bond interfaces, the time in milliseconds between MII link monitoring.

 In order to provide flexibility in the system's network topology, Kayobe maps the named networks to logical network roles.
 A single named network may